top of page

 Personas

 Following the analysis of user research findings, the next step was to develop personas, which aided in envisioning the intended audience.
 To facilitate the design process, I ensured that one particular persona effectively represented a user that was interested in helping understand their business and marketing needs, and who was enthusiastic about improving the workflow process, taking into account their pain points and frustrations.
-This persona served as a constant reference point throughout the entirety of the product design journey, helping to maintain a clear focus when making design choices.

 Sitemap